Abiotic disease. A condition caused by nonliving, nonparasitic, or noninfectious agents.

 Corymb.
 A usually flat-topped flower cluster in which the individual flower stalks grow upward from various points on the main stem to approximately the same level.

 Cotyledon.
 A seed leaf, the first leaf from a sprouting seed.
 Monocots have one cotyledon, dicots have two.

 Cover crop.
-(1) A crop planted to protect the soil from erosion.
-(2) A crop planted to improve soil structure or organic matter content.
+A crop planted to protect the soil from erosion, improve soil structure, and increase organic matter content.

 Crawler.
 An early stage of insect developement (nymph) that is mobile.

 Creeping growth habit.
 Plant development at or near the soil surface that results in lateral spreading by rhizomes, stolons, or both.

 Crop rotation.
 The practice of growing different types of crops in succession on the same land chiefly to preserve the productive capacity of the soil by easing insect, disease, and weed problems.

 Crop seed.
 Any seed grown for profit, often including undesirable grassy weeds, such as orchard grass.

 Cross-pollination.
 The fertilization of an ovary on one plant with pollen from another plant, producing an offspring with a genetic makeup distinctly different from that of either parent.
 (See also Pollinizer.)

 Crotch angle.
 The angle formed between a trunk and a main scaffold limb.
 The strongest angles are 45 to 60°.